Marion Wilberforce: Early life

 She was born on 22 July 1902 to Anne Ogilvie Forbes (née Prendergast) and John Ogilvie-Forbes, the 9th Laird of Boyndlie, she was one of seven children.
 At the age of 12 her father ceased to take an interest in the running of the house and estate, entrusting her with its management, two years later she would be seen riding round on horseback to collect the rent from the tenants.

 After a series of French governesses at home she went to the Convent of Jesus and Mary at Stony Stratford in Bucks from 1919 to 1921.
 In 1922 she went up to Somerville College Oxford to read for a degree in agriculture which in due course she obtained.
 Many years later she gave her books to Reading University library, assuming that what she had learnt was then contained in museum pieces.
 While there she acted in the French Club on one occasion performing the role of chambermaid in Les Deux Pierrots, and was a member of the university's Women's Mountaineering Team.
 She also obtained a certificate of merit in jiu-jitsu.

 Prewar flying

 With two brothers in aviation she caught the bug of flying, and saved up to learn to fly by working on an outdoors magazine in Bedford Square.
 She obtained her private pilot's licence in 1930.
 She bought her first aircraft, a de Havilland Cirrus Moth, in 1937 from money made on the stock exchange as a child, having been taught how to invest on it by her uncle Reginald Prendergast.
 She graduated from this to a Hornet Moth.

 For tax purposes these aircraft were classified as farm implements and kept in a barn.
 They were used to ferry poultry about in, as well as Dexter cattle which she bred at Nevendon Manor in Essex precisely because they would fit into the aeroplanes.
 On one occasion she flew a calf back from Hungary.
+By the outbreak of the Second World War she has 900 flying hours in her logbook.